ministryofjustice/operations-engineering/README.md

 - **Repository Reports:** We generate reports that verify the adherence of the Ministry of Justice organisation's repositories to the high standards outlined in our [Repository Standards](https://operations-engineering.service.justice.gov.uk/documentation/services/repository-standards.html).
 These reports help us maintain the quality of our code and streamline collaboration.

-- **Sentry Monitoring:** We monitor Sentry for over and under-utilisation, ensuring we're leveraging this error tracking tool to its full potential.
+- **Sentry Monitoring:** We monitor Sentry for over and under-utilisation, ensuring we're leveraging this error-tracking tool to its full potential.
 This helps in identifying and rectifying application errors more efficiently.

 - **Dormant User Detection:** Our code can detect inactive GitHub users and remove them from the organisation, keeping our workspace tidy and secure.